Country or city, acres or square feet, these outdoor areas are expertly appointed and incredibly inspiring by Colleen Egan

 The traffic-stopping seating is appearing in interiors from Los Angeles to Paris and everywhere in between, and we’re not angry about it.

-Catherine Connelly at Northwick Design found this sculptural vintage Giò Ponti sofa at auction and decided to incorporate it into this stately West London living room “The room lends itself to the unusual shape as it permits movement and flow onto the beautiful terrace through any of the three French windows behind,” Connelly says.
+Catherine Connolly at Northwick Design found this sculptural vintage Giò Ponti sofa at auction and decided to incorporate it into this stately West London living room “The room lends itself to the unusual shape as it permits movement and flow onto the beautiful terrace through any of the three French windows behind,” Connolly says.
 It looks luxurious for lounging on as well!

 The List - an indispensable guide for anybody wanting work done to their home, from a single pair of curtains to a whole house project.